 - One of the best ways to reduce toxins in your system that are flaring up your immune system are near infrared saunas.
 One hundred thousand chemicals have been unleashed into our environment in the form of dumping and use in manufacturing.
 According to the Environmental Protection Agency (EPA), a person has 700 chemicals on average in their body, including rocket fuel and pesticides, with the most plentiful being phthalates, found in perfumed and colored personal care products.
 One can easily sweat these chemicals out of the body.
 Clearly, chemicals are going to contribute to any health condition, including vitiligo.
 You can find many types of infrared saunas for any budget in the Live to 110 Store.

 - Autoimmune diseases can be accompanied by allergies.
 Allergy testing is recommended so you can avoid allergens that may tax the immune system.
 Common allergies include soy, corn, dairy, and gluten.
 Most people with autoimmune issues must avoid gluten.
 You can also do an elimination diet if you can’t afford allergy testing with a physician.
-For more information, see my blog on Food Sensitivities.
+For more information, see my article on Food Sensitivities.

 - Chemical sensitivities that can trigger autoimmune symptom or disease include typical household cleaners (go natural), typical cosmetics and toiletries, and exposure to industrial chemicals.
 Household cleaners are far more toxic than people realize.
 Most cosmetics and toiletries contain petroleum by-products that contain heavy metals and estrogenic preservatives.
 The body absorbs anything that is applied to or touches the skin.
-For more information, see my blog Reduce Your Exposure to Cancer-causing Agents.
+For more information, see my article Reduce Your Exposure to Cancer-causing Agents.

 - Avoid conventional produce, which is full of pesticides, and eat organic.
 Conventional produce is constantly contaminated with raw manure and bacteria that can trigger an autoimmune reaction.
 Organic standards do not allow raw manure to be used as fertilizer.